Open-Dataplatform/examples/gtms/README.md

 ## Retrieve data

-The way to access data depends on the structure of how data is stored.
-There are 3 different structures given in the Horizon column.
-Below we will go through the general setup and each of the 3 cases.
-The full code is available here in the repo.
+This section describes how to retrieve data from the GTMS sources from the Egress API.

+Notice: When the Osiris-SDK is updated to version 1.0 it will become easier.

-### Installation and Config file
+### Config file
 First step is to install the Osiris-SDK to access data.
 ``` shell
 $ pip install osiris-sdk